 Disentangling a large whale is a complex, difficult and potentially dangerous process.
 A high percentage of disentanglement attempts end in failure.
 Response teams must get very close to the whale in order to cut the lines that trap it.
-The whales are likely to be in an increased state of stress owing to their situation, and there movements could be unpredictable.
+The whales are likely to be in an increased state of stress owing to their situation, and their movements could be unpredictable.
 These are large, immensely powerful animals that could do a large amount of damage to any vessels and humans nearby.

 One major problem is that it can be difficult for the response team to understand the entanglement situation: How many lines are there, where are they attached, how is the animal moving, is there a particular cut point to aim for or fin that seems to be particularly affected?
 The disentanglement team’s perspective is very limited: The angle from team to whale and low vantage point means that they have almost no ability to see under the surface of the water.
 When they approach a whale to disentangle it, they must assess the situation and act extremely quickly for their safety and the safety of a whale.